WWM-EMRAN/DIHC_FeatureManager/README.md

 #### Note:
 <ol>
-  <li>This is not a complete library and we are continuously adding contents in it.
+  <li>This is not a complete library and we are continuously adding content to it.
 Until now, only the signal segmentation and feature extraction part has been completed.</li>
-  <li>For Fuzzy entropy, Distribution entropy and Sample entropy profile features Matlab engine is needed to be installed.
-For more instruction, please see "Integrate_Matlab_in_Python.txt".</li>
+  <li>For Fuzzy entropy, Distribution entropy and Sample entropy profile features Matlab engine needs to be installed.
+For more instructions, please see "Integrate_Matlab_in_Python.txt".</li>
 </ol>